-4 reasons why every business needs online reputation management
+4 Reasons why every business needs an online reputation management strategy

 Today, 84% of consumers have stopped trusting advertisements.
 Consumers can now research companies by cost, quality, customer experience, and more in just a couple of clicks, making marketing and advertising claims less trustworthy.
 Why believe an obviously biased banner ad when the real information is a quick search away?

 This trust deficit encourages people to rely on recommendations from other consumers more than anything else.
 Vendasta found that word of mouth is still the most popular method of recommendation, with over 80% of people trusting reviews as much as personal recommendation, and 92% of consumers reading online reviews.
 All this shows that customer feedback is one of the most impactful ways to build any business’s online reputation.

 Businesses need to make sure they have a business reputation management strategy in order to take advantage of the fact that consumers have shifted their decision-making process.
 Trust, reputation, reviews, and recommendations are all priorities that can result from the right reputation management strategy.
 In this article, we’ll show you why business reputation management has become essential in 2020, and how managing your reputation properly can have a positive impact on your business in the long-run.

 4 Reasons why a great business reputation strategy leads to success

 Having a professional, talented and loyal staff is key to any business’s success.

 Individuals looking for a job will most likely research a company and its reputation on websites like Glassdoor before applying.
 Your own company’s reputation will not only influence consumers’ decisions, but also your future or current employees’ ones.